woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

                 "customer",
                 "shop_manager"
               ],
-              "description": "Limit result set to resources with a specific role."
+              "description": "Limit result set to resources with a specific role.", "type": "string"
             }
           }
         },